pantheon-systems/documentation/source/articles/users/importing-drush-site-archives-with-terminus.md

 ---
 title: Importing Drush Site Archives with Terminus
-description: Learn how to import a Drush archive using Pantheon's Terminus command-line interface. category
+description: Import a Drush archive using the Terminus command-line interface.
+category:
   - getting-started
 ---